rickballard/CoCache/docs/advice_bombs/batch_20251014_124554/.41_Spanky_ContinuityKit_20251009_153301/transcripts/session.md

 - You decided to park the work for a week and requested a single “Spanky” deliverable zip with transcripts, payload, notes, and summaries.

 ## Early Intentions & Pivots
-- Intent: fast, policy-compliant survivability for CoCivium assets.
+- Intent: fast, policy-compliant survivability for CoCivium™ assets.
 - Pivot: from full automation to **MVP easy path** (manual zips to Synology, Action later).

 ## Outstanding Items (marked in INTENTIONS.md as Unfinished)